Descolada/Acc-v2/README.md

         ControlClicks the element after getting relative coordinates with GetLocation("client").
         If WhichButton is a number, then a Sleep will be called afterwards.
 Ex: ControlClick(200) will sleep 200ms after clicking.
 Same for ControlClick("ahk_id 12345", 200)
     Navigate(navDir)
-        Navigates in one of the directions specified by Acc.NAVDIR constants.
+        Navigates in one of the directions specified by Acc.NavDir constants.
 Not all elements implement this method.
     HitTest(x, y)
         Retrieves the child element or child object that is displayed at a specific point on the screen.
         This shouldn't be used, since Acc.ObjectFromPoint uses this internally